microsoftgraph/android-java-snippets-rest-sample/README.md

 7. Click the arrow button on the bottom-right corner of the page.
 8. On the **Application information** page, specify a **Redirect URI** for example http://localhost/androidsnippets, and then select the check box in the lower-right corner of the page.
 9. After the application has been successfully added, you will be taken to the **Quick Start** page for the application.
 From there, select **Configure** in the top menu.
-10. In the permissions to other applications section, add the Microsoft Graph application.
+10. In the permissions to other applications section, add the Microsoft Graph API application.
 11. For the Microsoft Graph API application, add the following permissions:
    - Read signed-in user's files
    - Read and write sign-in user's calendars